replayio/docs/src/app/test-runners/page.md

 ---
 title: Test Suites Overview
-description: Replay Test Suites bring time-travelling DevTools to your existing Cypress, Playwright or any other test suites
 ---

 Replay Test Suites bring **time-travelling DevTools to your test runs**.
 You’ll get a better insight into how your test script interacts with application under test.
 Besides zooming in on your test execution, you can zoom out to get a birds-eye view of your teste executions and **drive down test failures and flakes**.